Saving Leningrad: Filming

 The shooting process ran from May through July 2018 and extended 60 shifts.
 Some of the shooting was done in Moscow, Saint Petersburg and Nizhny Novgorod Oblast.

 Filming took place in Saint Petersburg and its environs in May 2018 in collaboration with Lenfilm.

 In June 2018, additional photographs were taken on the shore of the province of Lake Ilmen in the Novgorod Oblast.

 Release

 Saving Leningrad was released in the Russian Federation by Universal Pictures Russia on January 27, 2019.

 Reception

 The film received average ratings from film critics.
 On the Megacritic website it scored 5.8 points out of 10 according to 12 reviews.
 InterMedia columnist Denis Stupnikov wrote: "The film becomes a hymn to mutual assistance, thanks to which realistically outlined the shortcomings of each character in the end completely leveled".

 Others criticized the film for poor acting, primitive direction, inconsistency with real events, illogical behavior of characters, poor ragged editing, and a disjointed script.
-Why the film failed at the box office.
+The film failed at the box office.